CausalAI/pytorch_geometric/docs/source/notes/introduction.rst

 Mini-batches
 ------------

-Neural networks are usually trained in a batch-wise fashion.
+(Networks 的批量化并行训练) Neural networks are usually trained in a batch-wise fashion.
 PyTorch Geometric achieves parallelization over a mini-batch by creating sparse block diagonal adjacency matrices (defined by ``edge_index`` and ``edge_attr``) and concatenating feature and target matrices in the node dimension.
 This composition allows differing number of nodes and edges over examples in one batch:

 .. math::

     \mathbf{A} = \begin{bmatrix} \mathbf{A}_1 & & \\ & \ddots & \\ & & \mathbf{A}_n \end{bmatrix}, \qquad \mathbf{X} = \begin{bmatrix} \mathbf{X}_1 \\ \vdots \\ \mathbf{X}_n \end{bmatrix}, \qquad \mathbf{Y} = \begin{bmatrix} \mathbf{Y}_1 \\ \vdots \\ \mathbf{Y}_n \end{bmatrix}

-PyTorch Geometric contains its own :class:`torch_geometric.data.DataLoader`, which already takes care of this concatenation process.
+(数据的批量载入) PyTorch Geometric contains its own :class:`torch_geometric.data.DataLoader`, which already takes care of this concatenation process.
 Let's learn about it in an example:

 .. code-block:: python